-I. The President Lacks the Legal Authority to Rescind, Reduce the Size of, or Modify a National Monument under the Antiquities Act.
+I. The President Lacks the Legal Authority to Rescind or Reduce the Size of or Modify a National Monument under the Antiquities Act.

-The EO directs you to provide the Office of Management and Budget and President Trump with potential recommendations "for such Presidential actions, legislative proposals, or other actions consistent with law as the Secretary may consider appropriate to carry out the policy set forth in section 1 of this order" with respect to certain land-based national monuments.
+President Trump's Executive Order on the Review of Designations Under the Antiquities Act, signed on April 26, 2017 (the "EO"), directs you to provide the Office of Management and Budget and President Trump with potential recommendations "for such Presidential actions, legislative proposals, or other actions consistent with law as the Secretary may consider appropriate to carry out the policy set forth in section 1 of this order" with respect to certain land-based national monuments.
 The EO states that, in making your determination, you should solicit public comment on and consider seven enumerated factors.
-The EO also provides that "in a separate but related process, certain Marine National Monuments will also be reviewed," including PRIMNM, and that that review will be led by the Department of Commerce in consultation with the DOI.
-In connection with the Marine National Monuments review, you were directed to accept comments with respect to the same seven factors.
+The EO also provides that "in a separate but related process, certain Marine National Monuments will also be reviewed," and that that review, which includes PMNM, will be led by the Department of Commerce in consultation with the Department of the Interior.
+In connection with the Marine Monuments review, you were directed to accept comments with respect to the same seven factors.

 On April 28, 2017, President Trump issued Executive Order 13795, "Implementing an America-First Offshore Energy Strategy" (the "Marine EO").
-In Section 4(b) of the Marine EO, the president directed the Secretary of Commerce, in consultation with you among others, to review all of the designations and expansions of Marine National Monuments in the 10-year period prior to April 28, 2017, including PRIMNM.
+In Section 4(b) of the Marine EO, the president directed the Secretary of Commerce, in consultation with you among others, to review all of the designations and expansions of Marine National Monuments in the 10-year period prior to April 28, 2017, including PMNM.

 At the time President Trump issued the EO, you stated that you would be considering whether monuments should be "rescinded, resized, [or] modified."
-When asked if a president has the unilateral power to rescind a monument, you stated that it was "untested" but contended that "it's undisputed the president has the authority to modify a monument."
-We urge to you to re-examine your understanding of this issue.
+When asked if the president has the unilateral power to rescind a monument, you suggested that it is "untested" but contended that "it's